-Given the unique and indispensable skills and expertise, and the dedication and value that each of Ms. Picard, Ms. Balla, Mr. de Pesquidoux and Mr. van der Kooi bring to our Board of Directors, we request that, pursuant to Resolutions 1 through 5, you approve:
+Given the unique and indispensable skills and expertise, and the dedication and value that each of Ms. Clarken, Ms. Lalleman, Mr. Mesrobian and Mr. Teunissen bring to our Board of Directors, we request that, pursuant to Resolutions 1 through 4, you approve:

-- the renewal of the term of office of Ms. Picard; - the renewal of the term of office of Ms. Balla; - the renewal of the term of office of Mr. de Pesquidoux; - the ratification of the appointment of Mr. van der Kooi as Board observer; and - the appointment to a two-year term of office of Mr. van der Kooi as director.
+- the renewal of the term of office of Ms. Clarken; - the renewal of the term of office of Ms. Lalleman; - the renewal of the term of office of Mr. Mesrobian; and - the appointment of Mr. Teunissen.

-For the full text of Resolutions 1 to 5, please see Annex A.
+For the full text of Resolutions 1 to 4, please see Annex A.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" RESOLUTIONS 1 TO 5.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" RESOLUTIONS 1 TO 4.